Automattic/jetpack/projects/js-packages/svelte-data-sync-client/README.md

 #### Step 3: Store Usage

-Every store created with `client.createAsyncStore()` will create a store with two Svelte stores:
+Use `client.createAsyncStore()` to create an object with two Svelte stores:

 - `store`: Use this as a normal Svelte store.
 When the value is updates, it will dispatch POST requests to the REST API endpoint.
 - `pending`: In case you need to display a loading state, this store will be `true` while the value is being updated.